Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 Use the scaling classes for larger or smaller rounded corners.
 Sizes range from `0` to `5`, and can be configured by modifying the utilities API.

 {{< design-callout-alert >}}
-These border variants with **a size css class different than `rounded-0`** should not be used because they do not respect the Orange Design System specifications.
+These border variants with **a size CSS class different than `.rounded-0`** should not be used because they do not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example class="bd-example-rounded-utils" >}}